acentswap/docs2-wiki/products/yield-farming/crosschain-farming/faq.md

 You may find the variables in the formula with in the message bus contract:

 * Ethereum: `0x4066d196a423b2b3b8b054f4f40efb47a74e200c`
-* BNB Chain: `0x95714818fdd7a5454f73da9c777b3ee6ebaeea6b`
+* Acent Mainnet: `0x95714818fdd7a5454f73da9c777b3ee6ebaeea6b`

 **5 - The starter fund**

 This is not strictly a "fee".&#x20;

 For every new user who started doing AcentSwap cross-chain farming.
-In the first “stake” transaction, we will deposit 0.005 BNB into their BNB Chain wallet.
+In the first “stake” transaction, we will deposit 0.005 ACE into their Acent Mainnet wallet.
 The corresponding amount of native tokens on the farming chain (like ETH on Ethereum) will be charged from the deposit transaction, using the market rate provided by the price oracle.

-This is to help users start their BNB Chain journey with ease.
-We understand the painfulness of having all the harvested ADE but not being able to explore the vivid AcentSwap ecosystem without finding another way to acquire BNB for gas.
+This is to help users start their Acent Mainnet journey with ease.
+We understand the painfulness of having all the harvested ADE but not being able to explore the vivid AcentSwap ecosystem without finding another way to acquire ACE for gas.

 This fee only charges once upon the first "stake" transaction.